nikohoffren/app-icon-generator-website/README.md

 4. Add your changes `git add name-of-the-changed-file`
 5. Commit your Changes `git commit -m 'Add new feature'` (Replace the feature placeholder with your new feature)
-6. Push to the Branch `git push origin -u feature`
+6. Push to the Branch `git push origin feature`
 7. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-Also, please read our [Contributing Guidelines](CONTRIBUTING_GUIDELINES.md) for more information.
+Also, please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## Questions